lin-cadez/Kroky-Plus/README.md

     ```
 4. The refined data is compiled into a dictionary stored in the database.
     ![Database](images/db.png)
+    Password are held secure in other, more secure way on the server.
+In analystic, we save just the infromations like, the usage of the webpage and the number of users.
+Then in full-menu we have full menu for programe to chose from.
+And the last one, ordered-menus, is for you to see which menus you chose.

 ## 🎨 **A Focus on User Experience Design**